 Laura Valdiviezo’s interest is in re-conceptualizing and reforming schools as loci of change for social justice.
 Her work examines the role educators and youth play as political actors able to inform both policy and teacher education.
 She is also interested in the education of teachers and youth as researchers using inquiry-based practice for the advancement of teaching theory and pedagogy towards equity and anti-racist education.

-Carey Dimmitt is a professor in the department of Student Development, Interim Chair of the Student Development Department, and the Director of the Fredrickson Center for School Counseling Outcome Research and Evaluation.
+Carey Dimmitt is a professor in the department of Student Development and the Director of the Fredrickson Center for School Counseling Outcome Research and Evaluation.

 Ximena Zúñiga is a professor in the department of Student Development.

-Florence Sullivan's research focuses on student collaborative learning with computational media.
-Specifically, Sullivan focuses on collaborative creativity, problem solving, group dynamics and aspects of computational thinking as they manifest while playing with robotics or other computational media.
+Florence Sullivan's research focused on student collaborative learning with computational media.
+Specifically, Sullivan focused on collaborative creativity, problem solving, group dynamics and aspects of computational thinking as they manifest while playing with robotics or other computational media.

 Amanda Walker Johnson